dmaldona/RLinearAlgebra.jl/docs/graph-laplacian/src/sampledcholesky.md

 practice.

 We will begin by understanding how we can interpret the Cholesky Decomposition of a Graph Laplacian as the aforementioned two step procedure.
-We will present this interpretation two ways: from a matrix perspective (i.e., dealing with Graph Laplacians), and then from a graph perspective (i.e., dealing with the graph directly).
 Then, we will discuss how we can generate **Sampled Cholesky Decompositions**, and `SparseCholesky`, specifically.

 ## Cholesky Decompositions of Graph Laplacians